• About

 23 Saturday Aug 2014

-Posted by Brigid Jackson in ecology, Garden Creatures, Honey Bee
+Posted ecology, Garden Creatures, Honey Bee

 The Honey Badger is also known as a Ratel.
 Ratel is an Afrikaans word, possibly derived from the Middle Dutch word for rattle, honeycomb (either because of its cry or its taste for honey).
 It is primarily a carnivorous species and has few natural predators because of its thick skin and ferocious defensive abilities.